Politics of New South Wales

+The executive government (called the NSW Government) comprises 11 portfolios, led by a ministerial department and supported by several agencies.
+There are also a number of independent agencies that fall under a portfolio but remain at arms-length for political reasons, such as the Independent Commission Against Corruption and Electoral Commission.
+The state Executive Council, consisting of the governor and senior ministers, exercises the executive authority through the relevant portfolio.

+The legislative branch includes the bicameral state parliament, which includes the monarchy as represented by the governor, the Legislative Assembly, and Legislative Council.
+The judicial branch consists of three general courts (Local, District and Supreme Court), and several specialist courts such as the Children's Court or Coroner's Court.

+New South Wales received statehood upon the federation of Australia in 1901, with the state's Constitution establishing a parliamentary democracy.
+Its relationship with the federal government is regulated by the Australian Constitution.
+The current government is held by the state Labor Party, led by Premier Chris Minns.
+Minns succeeded Dominic Perrottet from the Liberal Party on 28 March 2023 following the state election.

-The New South Wales government is sometimes referred to informally as "the bear pit", as a mark of perceived unruly behaviour within the parliamentary chambers, and 'Macquarie Street', a metonym of the street of that name where Parliament House is located, in Sydney's CBD.
+The New South Wales Legislative Assembly (lower house where government is formed) is sometimes referred to informally as "the bear pit", as a mark of perceived unruly behaviour within the parliamentary chambers, and 'Macquarie Street', a metonym of the street of that name where Parliament House is located, in Sydney's CBD.

 State politics

 Parliament of New South Wales

 The Australian state of New South Wales has a bicameral parliament.
 The Legislative Assembly (lower house) is composed of 93 members of parliament, each of whom represents a single electorate.
 The voting system is preferential.
 Until the mid-1990s, members of the Assembly served for up to four years, until the Greiner government made terms a fixed length of four years.
 The Legislative Council (upper house) comprises 42 members, who serve terms of 8 years.
-The King of Australia is represented by the governor, who formally appoints the premier, as nominated by the majority party in the Assembly.
+The King is represented by the governor, who formally appoints the premier, as nominated by the majority party in the Assembly.